 Fishing Villages of Beauty

 The next destination was Matsuzaki which is one of the top 100 most beautiful villages in Japan.
 There is no train line here which means there are very few tourists.
 We stopped off for a nice seafood lunch at the only restaurant we could find open, located next to the small fishing port.
 Matsuzaki is hilly, green and stretches from the inland valley over to the west coast.
 It’s well worth a look if you’re driving through the vicinity.

-Before we finished up the day, we had to ensure we had ticked off our hot spring list properly and Shuzenji Onsen (that is the town name) was to be the last.
+Before we finished up the day, we had to ensure we had ticked off our hot spring list properly.
+Enter Shuzenji Onsen (that is the town name), the last onsen on our list.
 This is a short drive up from Joren Falls in a hilly part of the peninsula.
 It reminded me of Hakone, with a small river running through the town.
 Though it was much quieter (perhaps because it was a Monday in the middle of summer).
 A tourist information centre led us to one of the local hotels with an onsen and the Y750 charge per person, all money well spent.

-After completing our adventures, all that was left was the drive back through the twisting and winding roads over to Atami (rather glad I was in the passenger seat as parts of the route were extremely narrow) where the rental car staff were waiting with a smile to boot.
+After completing our adventures, all that was left was the drive back through the twisting and winding roads over to Atami.
+Admittedly, I was rather glad to be in the passenger seat, as parts of the route were extremely narrow.
+Finally, we returned our car with the rental car staff waiting, and a smile to boot.
 A well-deserved drink or two for my driver for the day (the wifey), then it was time to head back to the bright lights of Yokohama.
-I found Izu to be a really serene and picturesque area with lots of nature, friendly people and an excellent escape from the rush and bustle of city life.
+I found Izu to be a really serene and picturesque area.
+Filled with lots of nature, friendly people and awesome food, this is an excellent escape from the rush and bustle of city life.

 If you’re planning your travels in Japan, we invite you to join our rapidly expanding Travel in Japan Discussion Group via facebook.